The Best of Everything (film): Plot

 Recent Radcliffe College graduate Caroline Bender is hired as a secretary at Fabian Publishing Company.
-She works for Amanda Farrow, a bitter, demanding, middle-aged editor who resents Caroline and suspects she wants her job.
-Caroline meets two other young women in the typing pool — April Morrison, a naïve rube from Colorado, and Gregg Adams, a glamorous aspiring actress — and the three women become roommates.
+She works for Amanda Farrow, a bitter, demanding, jealous middle-aged editor who resents Caroline and suspects she wants her job.
+Amanda is having an affair with a married man, and it is not going well.
+Caroline meets two other young women in the typing pool — April Morrison, a naïve, enthusiastic girl from Colorado, and Gregg Adams, a glamorous aspiring actress.
+They invite Caroline, who is commuting from her family's home In Connecticut, to share their tiny apartment.